What to do if…

 -

-Pause syncing to stop further changes.
+Pause contacts syncing to stop more changes.

 -